 - The response is mostly returned in a JSON format.

 - REST API: Existing REST API calls remain the same.
 However, changes might have to be made when the response data is transferred to the business variables.

 - Only one BDM can be created for one tenant.

 - At a process level ‘Case Overview Form’, business data can be accessed using BDM API provided by Bonita or can be retrieved from the contracts and stored in the pool variables.
 However, please make a note that these are not available via context in the form.

-Bonita BPM V7 has introduced another fascinating feature where pages, forms, REST API extensions etc., can be designed, coded, and created externally and subsequently imported into the Bonita portal to be able to utilize the user’s custom defined features.
+Bonita V7 has introduced another fascinating feature where pages, forms, REST API extensions etc., can be designed, coded, and created externally and subsequently imported into the Bonita portal to be able to utilize the user’s custom defined features.

 - Here’s an example: A custom HTML page can be designed along with a groovy script which contains queries to retrieve data from an external database using a data source, which is packaged into a zip file that also contains a properties file.

 - This above zip file can be imported into the Bonita portal as a resource, and the page can be added and utilized in a custom application, which can also be created in the Bonita portal as depicted in the below images: